Log in

 Secretary

 Jane and her husband Doug relocated to Fernandina Beach, from Atlanta in 1999.
-In addition to assisting her husband start their insurance business in Atlanta in 1992, Jane worked as a freelance graphic designer, and was a volunteer docent at the High Museum.
+In addition to assisting her husband start their insurance business in Atlanta in 1992, she worked as a freelance graphic designer, and was a volunteer docent at the High Museum.
+Jane joined the FOFC board in 2019 and currently serves as secretary.

 After relocating to Amelia Island, She became very active in the community.
 Her volunteer commitments have included membership